dojo/docs/dojox/calendar.rst

   * **maxHours** - The last hour displayed (excluded),
   * **hourSize** - The desired size in pixels of one hour,
   * **timeSlotDuration** - The duration of minutes of the time slot (must be a divisor of 60),
+  * **subColumns** - The definition of sub columns (See Advanced configuration).
-  * **minColumnWidth** - The minumum width in pixels of a column.
+  * **minColumnWidth** - The minumum width in pixels of a column (or a sub column if sub columns are set).

     * If set -1, the columns fill the width of the calendar.
-    * If set to a fixed value and if there's no enough room to show the columns using this value, the view becomes scrollable horizontally.
+    * If set to a fixed value and if there's not enough room to show the columns using this minimum width, the view becomes scrollable horizontally.
 Otherwise, the columns fill the width of the calendar.

 Properties with an (*) are computed by the calendar widget.